What NOT to Wear on a Cruise: Dos and Don’ts

 Dos:

 • Again, it’s all about balance.
-You don’t have to wear a turtleneck and long pants, but make sure your outfit isn’t offensive or leaving too little to the imagination.
+You don’t have to wear a turtleneck and long pants, but make sure your outfit isn’t offensive or leaves too little to the imagination.

 Au Natural is Not Okay